Adastram1/tray_manager/README.md

 ```

 ### Setting the radio look on the checkbox (A dot instead of a crossmark)
-If you want to give a new look to your regular checkbox crossmark, you can use the use_radio_look attribut of the CheckBox when creating / editing the CheckBox.
+If you want to give a new look to your regular checkbox crossmark, you can set the `use_radio_look` attribut of the CheckBox to `True` when creating / editing the CheckBox.

-To set the use_radio_look attribut of the item, you can do as followed :
+To set the `use_radio_look` attribut of the item, do as followed :

 When creating the item :
 ```python